The Best Ski & Snowboard Festivals You Must Attend This Winter

-A famous mountain-top festival with quite a bit of history, Caprices celebrated its 15th anniversary in 2018.
+A famous mountain-top festival with quite a bit of history, Caprices celebrates its 17th anniversary in 2020.
 One of the most famous high-altitude electronic music festivals, Caprices takes place each year in the Crans-Montana ski resort in southern Switzerland.

 By day, the MDRNTY stage located at the top of Cry D’er Mountain will welcome the finest contemporary DJs for a daytime party experience with stunning panoramic views over the Swiss Alps.
 By night, The Moon stage at the bottom of the ski lifts will welcome highly respected big-room acts.

 With its 235 km of pistes, 63 ski lifts, and 43 freeride routes (103 pistes in total), Laax is the world’s number one freestyle resort.
 Come the end of March, ski and snowboard fanatics are invited to The Brits, a week-long festival that is all about snow, competitions, and parties.

 If you’re wondering where the festival gets its name from, it’s because the Brits really are coming to Laax.
 Each year, the Swiss resort hosts the British Snowboard and Freeski Championships.

 The Brits is aptly nicknamed “The Riders Festival”.
 The competitions and demonstrations from the UK’s best riders are free to watch, while French DJs are heating up the scene.

 Where: Mayrhofen, Austria